papapana/vassilisai/src/content/blog/intro_to_flashloans.md

 description: "Common patterns to remember when testing a smart contract with viem"
 pubDate: "Oct 21 2024"
 heroImage: "/intro_to_flashloans.webp"
-tags: [ "hardhat", "solidity", "blockchain", "testing" ]
+tags: [ "blockchain", "flashloans" ]
 ---

 # What are flashloans ?